 That means replies land in your existing GHL conversations inbox, not a separate tool you have to babysit.
 For shops standardized on GHL, that's the difference between SMS being part of the workflow and SMS being a tab someone forgets to check.
 Setup details are in the GHL SMS setup guide.

-The pairing worth noting: fire an instant SMS when a lead comes in, then auto-dial within the first few minutes.
-Speed-to-lead is one of the few things that reliably moves contact rates, and you get both motions from one platform instead of stitching a dialer onto a marketing suite.
-If a dialer matters more than triggered marketing, also look at the Aircall alternative and CloudTalk alternative writeups.
+The pairing worth noting: fire an instant SMS when a lead comes in, then let the AI keep that thread warm while your team is busy.
+You get both motions from one platform instead of stitching a conversation tool onto a marketing suite.

 Honest fit check